wrp/dvtm/README.md

-# tm - terminal manager
+# stm - simple terminal manager

-tm is a fork of [dvtm](http://www.brain-dump.org/projects/dvtm/) bringing modes to the terminal manager.
+stm is a fork of [dvtm](http://www.brain-dump.org/projects/dvtm/) bringing modes to the terminal manager.

 ## Quickstart

-tm is a window manager.
-When you start tm, you get a single window with a pty running your default SHELL.
-To send commands to tm, enter the `MOD` keysequence, which by default is `CTRL+g`.
-Hitting `MOD` puts you in `command` mode, in which key sequences are interpreted by tm to manipulate the windows.
+stm is a window manager.
+When first started, stm creates a single window with a pty running the program specified in SHELL.
+Entering the `MOD` keysequence (default is `CTRL+g`) will put stm in `command` mode, in which key sequences are interpreted to manipulate the windows.
 To transition back to `keypress` mode, you may press `RETURN`, `MOD`, or `ESC`.
 Pressing `ESC` or `RETURN` transitions mode without sending a key to the underlying pty, while pressing `MOD` transitions and sends the keystroke.
 To quit, use